RiikkaKoo/WebDev-React/README.md

 ### WEB DEVELOPMENT REACT TASKS

 Repository to store all the task for practicing React.
-This branch is fo routing practices.
+This branch is for state-management practices.